 Ashley Pelletier

 Ashley Pelletier (b.
 1993) is a painter living and working in the Boston and Providence areas.
-Her work is about play, humor, and the formal issues specific to oil painting.
 Ashley received her MFA from the Massachusetts College of Art and Design and her BFA from Rhode Island College.
-Her work has been exhibited at the Bristol Art Museum (Bristol, RI), Abigail Ogilvy Gallery (Boston, MA), Rhode Island College (Providence, RI), and other galleries throughout the Northeast.
-She is a 2024 recipient of a ‘Make Art Grant’ from the Rhode Island State Council on the Arts.
-Ashley currently teaches at the Massachusetts College of Art and Design, Brandeis University, and the Community College of Rhode Island.
+Her work has been exhibited at the Narrows Center for the Arts (Fall River, MA), Bristol Art Museum (Bristol, RI), Abigail Ogilvy Gallery (Boston, MA), Providence Art Club (Providence, RI), and other galleries throughout the Northeast.
+She is a 2024 recipient of a ‘Make Art Grant’ from the Rhode Island State Council on the Arts and a 2026 recipient of a residency at the Vermont Studio Center.
+In addition to her studio practice, Ashley teaches drawing and painting to undergraduate and adult students throughout Rhode Island and Massachusetts.

 Statement